3 years full-time

 ● Financial Economics and Capital Markets provides you with an understanding of the rapidly evolving theory of finance, what influences financial decisions and the importance of managing risks in financial markets and examines the key issues faced by capital markets.
 (20 credits)

-Options totalling 20 credits to be chosen from a list including; Dynamic Modelling, Econometric Theory 1, Econometric Theory 2, Economics of Population, Cost Benefit Analysis, Financial Economics and Capital Markets, Intro to Accountancy, Commodity Markets, Development Economics, Making Poverty History.
+Options totalling 20 credits to be chosen from a list including; Econometric Theory 1, Econometric Theory 2, Cost Benefit Analysis, Financial Economics and Capital Markets, Intro to Accountancy, Commodity Markets, Making Poverty History.

 During third year you will take 40 core credit modules and have the opportunity to take 80 credits worth of optional modules, allowing you to tailor your degree to suit your personal interests and career goals.